Australia’s Disability Strategy Advisory Council

 As it becomes available, the Advisory Council’s work will be published on this website.

-In accordance with its role, the Advisory Council’s Terms of Reference have been reviewed for 2024 and the updated Terms of Reference were endorsed by all governments at the February 2024 Disability Reform Ministers Meeting.
+In accordance with its role, the Advisory Council’s Terms of Reference are currently under review for 2025, and the updated Terms of Reference are to be endorsed by all governments at the first Disability Reform Ministers Meeting of 2025.
+You can access the Terms of Reference by going to the Advisory Council Terms of Reference.

 Membership

-The Advisory Council is made up of 12 positions, which includes the Chair, core members, four rotating state and territory disability council representatives and two special advisers.
+The Advisory Council is made up of 12 positions, which includes the Chair, core members, four rotating state and territory disability council representatives and two special advisors.

 Members are drawn from a range of states and territories.
 Sub-groups of the Advisory Council are set up as required.

-Advisory Council core members are all people with disability, and includes women; First Nations people; culturally and linguistically diverse (CALD) people; young people; and people with lived experience of rural and remote communities.
-Only state and territory disability council representatives and special advisers of the Advisory Council can be people without disability.
+Advisory Council core members are all people with disability and includes women; First Nations people; culturally and linguistically diverse (CALD) people; young people; and people with lived experience of rural and remote communities.
+Only state and territory disability council representatives and special advisors of the Advisory Council can be people without disability.

 The membership provides a cross section of people with experience in similar roles and people new to an advisory role that can provide a ‘fresh voice’.